 The lens aperture iris diaphragm has nine rounded blades that provide a pleasant bokeh for shallow depth of field shots.
 Low light performance is good with the maximum wide aperture of F2.8 available throughout the zoom range.
 Though not fully weatherproof, the Tamron 28-75mm F/2.8 boasts moisture-resistant construction with environmental seals located at the lens mount area and other critical locations to prevent infiltration of moisture and/or raindrops.

-Best Budget Cine Line
+Best Budget Cine Lens

 - Great image quality